 IST seeks to seed and incubate new fields at the interface of computing and information sciences with other fields — to invent new “CS+X” fields.

-Toward that end, the IST initiative has a number of seed grants for students and faculty pursuing creative (crazy) new ideas the cut across disciplines.
+Toward that end, the IST initiative has a number of seed grants for students and faculty pursuing creative (crazy) new ideas that cut across disciplines.

 - The Amazon Fellows Program is the result of a partnership between Caltech and Amazon AWS around Machine Learning and Artificial Intelligence.
 The program recognizes graduate students and postdoctoral scholars that have had a remarkable impact in these areas, and in their application to fields beyond computer science.